scottdware/go-junos/README.md

 [![GoDoc](https://godoc.org/github.com/scottdware/go-junos?status.svg)](https://godoc.org/github.com/scottdware/go-junos)

-A Go package that interacts with Junos devices and allows you to do the following:
+A Go package that interacts with Junos devices, as well as Junos Space, and allows you to do the following:

 * Run operational mode commands, such as `show`, `request`, etc..
 * Compare the active configuration to a given rollback config.
 * Rollback the configuration to a given state or a "rescue" config.
 * Configure devices by uploading a local file or from an FTP/HTTP server.
+* Get information from Junos Space managed devices.

 Visit the [GoDoc][godoc-go-junos] page for complete package documentation.

 > **Note:** This package makes all of it's calls over [Netconf][netconf-rfc] using the [go-netconf][go-netconf] package from [Juniper Networks][juniper]

-### Example
+### Junos Example
 ```Go
 package main